jonplimas/cuckoo_hashing/README.md

 ./hasher

-For documented example of Hashing Table results - see "in6 Final Positions"
+SEE "in6 Final Positions" -- for a documented example of Hashing Table results